University of Maryland Medical Center: University of Maryland Heart and Vascular Center

 The University of Maryland Heart and Vascular Center is recognized for its expertise in robotic heart surgery, minimally invasive heart bypass and valve surgery, heart transplants and heart pumps.

 The Heart and Vascular Center's specialists treat a full range of heart problems, including heart failure, coronary artery disease, heart rhythm abnormalities, aortic and mitral valve disorders and cardiomyopathy.

 The Heart and Vascular Center also emphasizes heart disease prevention by educating patients about lifestyle factors, including proper nutrition and exercise.

 University of Maryland Division of Transplantation

 Performing more than 400 organ transplants a year, the University of Maryland Division of Transplantation is one of the nation's largest transplant programs with a reputation for expertise in treating patients who need kidney, pancreas, liver, lung or heart transplants.

 The Division of Transplantation is known for its outstanding living kidney and living liver donor programs, as well as laparoscopic kidney donation, curing insulin dependency through simultaneous pancreas-kidney transplantation, three-artery kidney transplant, transplanting HIV-positive and hepatitis-C positive patients, domino liver transplants, simultaneous bilateral kidney transplant for polycystic kidney disease (PKD) and simultaneous heart and liver transplantation.

-Successful cases
+Notable cases

 In January 2022, researchers and clinicians at UMMC successfully transplanted a genetically modified pig heart into a 57-year-old man, David Bennett Sr., for the first time in history.

+Awards

+The University of Maryland Medical Center's (UMMC) Ear, Nose, and Throat (ENT) division has earned the title of best hospital for ENT care by U.S. News and World Report for seven consecutive years (2017-2024).

+In 2024, UMMC also earned its fourth consecutive Magnet Designation from the American Nurses Credentialing Center (ANCC).
+Nationally, 10% of hospitals have earned the gold standard, and 2% have earned it at least four times.